Here is where you can get information about how to download each game.

 The source code is licensed under the GPL version 3.0.
 Basically, this means that you are free to download my code and do whatever you want with it, so long as any code you release is ALSO open source, and you give proper attribution to me (AKA Russell) for any of my code that you incorporate into your project.
 Details of the license can be found under the COPYING file on the repository (and also included in the executable zip file linked above).

 See the README for details on how to run it.
 Note that the code has basically no documentation, because it’s just been me messing around with it for the past few months, and I’m lazy and a terrible software engineer.
-If people show enough interest, I can write up a brief document explaining the structure of the code.
-However, I don’t want to take the time to do that, unless people are poking through the code and getting lost.
+If you have questions you can e-mail me, and I will help you as best I can.
+However, it’s been years since I’ve touched that code, so I don’t know that I’ll be all that helpful.

 Transcripts have been moved to the Transcripts tab along the top menu bar.